Dot And Key Review: Best Seller Products to try today

 I noticed that when I used more quantity of the product, it kind of left a film behind, which may not be liked by many.
 Again if you are layering products underneath, this would work well in sealing them.

 Overall, it’s a pretty nice moisturizer.
-Neither great nor bad, in my opinion.

 Rating: 3.5/5

-2. Dot And Key 72 Hr Hydrating Gel + Probiotics
+4. Dot And Key 72 Hr Hydrating Gel + Probiotics

 Dot And Key 72 Hr Hydrating Gel + Probiotics

-Skin Type: Combination & Dry Skin.
+Skin Type: Oily, Normal, Combination Skin

 Full Ingredient List: Aqua, Cyclopentasiloxane, Dimethicone Crosspolymer, Glycerine, Polyacrylamide, C13-14 Isoparaffin, Laureth-7, Silanetriol, Hyaluronic Acid, Divinyldimethicone/Dimethicone Copolymer, C12-13 Pareth-23, C12-13 Pareth-3, Dimethylsilanol Hyaluronate, Saccharide Isomerate, Oryza Sativa Bran Water, Saccharomyces Ferment, Avena Sativa Meal Extract, Pyrus Malus Fruit Extract, Lactobacillus, Maltodextrin, Sodium Hydroxide, Methylsilanol Mannuronate, Phenoxyethanol, Methylisothiazolinone, Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Disodium EDTA, IFRA Certified Allergen Free Fragrance, CI 42090.